Photo: Steve Adams

 CO-ANGLER TOP RESULTS

 The WWBT debuted in 2016.
-The trail includes a Pro/Am circuit and two Teams circuits – one based in California and the other in Arizona.
+For 2020, the Trail included a Pro/Am circuit and two Teams circuits – one based in California and the other in Arizona.
+They will add a SoCal Teams circuit for 2021.

 A special thanks to all the WWBT sponsors – Bass Cat Boats, Ben Green Insurance, Bobs Machine, Buck Knives, Gary Yamamoto Custom Baits, General Tire, Genesis Graphics, Fitzgerald Fishing, Lucas Oil, Lure Lock, McMillian Fiberglass Stocks, P-Line, Power-Pole, Protect the Harvest, Super Clean, Top This Premier Accessory Outfitters, Vets 4 Hunting and Fishing and Wood Brothers Flooring.